 Of course the swinging '60s Rat Pack era is long gone as are the days when the Mafia pulled strings.
 It was developer extraordinaire Steve Wynn who paved the way for the corporations that control the city to this day.
 In 1989 The Mirage set a new standard for lavishness and swept away the '80s doldrums while ushering in an age of contemporary megaresorts.
 Along with sleek towers, cartoonish architecture began springing up along the Strip.
 Exit Liberace.
 Enter Cirque du Soleil.

 In 2015, another vestige of Vegas' past bit the dust when the circa 1955 Riviera Hotel closed to make way for a major expansion of the Las Vegas Convention Center.
-City boosters hope it will help reenergize the struggling North Strip area, which recently saw the opening of the swank Sahara Las Vegas (formerly the SLS Las Vegas), the City of Rock outdoor concert venue and the groundbreaking on Asian-themed Resorts World Las Vegas, a $4-billion hotel/casino slated to open in 2021.
+City boosters hope it will help reenergize the struggling North Strip area, which recently saw the opening of the swank Sahara Las Vegas (formerly the SLS Las Vegas), the City of Rock outdoor concert venue and the groundbreaking on Asian-themed Resorts World Las Vegas, a $4-billion hotel/casino.

 In 2016 a new South Strip entertainment/dining promenade between the New York-New York and Park MGM resorts opened—its centerpiece a 20,000-seat indoor arena for concerts, sports and other events.
 Only time will tell if these projects become long-term success stories.